 ability to investigate, respond, and provide remedies may be more limited.

-- You may report directly to the Title IX/Section 504 Coordinator or the Deputy Title
+- You may report directly to the Title IX Coordinator or a Deputy Title IX Coordinator.

 - You may report any complaint, including an anonymous complaint, using the online reporting